openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 * Extend fuel-library import-bootstrap system.
 * Implement fuel-library skip-bootstrap option.

-Fuel manifests will be changed to allow to skip bootsrap image creation during fuel master deployment process.
+Fuel manifests will be changed to allow to skip bootstrap image creation during fuel master deployment process.
 Additionally manifests could be used to change active bootstrap image.